 Mix thoroughly and keep at a low simmer until ground beef is smoked and ready to add.

-Add smoked hamburger and the optional beanies, stir, simmer 30 minutes, and enjoy.
+Add smoked hamburger and the optional bean, stir, simmer 30 minutes, and enjoy.

 One last important point - The smoked chili will be good right off the stove, but it's better if cooled, refrigerated overnight, then reheated the next day.
 Why, I don't know.
 But just trust me on this one.

 If you want to stretch out all that great flavor, use this smoked chili as a spaghetti topping, Cincinnati style.
 And don't forget to top the chili with sour cream and chopped green onions.